5th Georgia Volunteer Infantry: Company A, Clinch Rifles

 One of the most famous and most well-recognized names of the 5th Georgia, the name Clinch Rifles was named for General Duncan L. Clinch who served in the Seminole Indian War.
 The company, which was formed before the beginning of the civil war, fought in almost every engagement of the regiment and was dissolved by the end of the war in 1865.

-"Formed in 1852, this unit wore a simple, elegant uniform of rifle dark green single-breasted frock coat and matching trousers.
-Green kepis were worn, the frontal device on the kepi being a laurel wreath with the initials 'CR' inside.
-The collar and French cuff flaps were outlined in the regimental (color) for the enlisted men and gold for the officers.
-Black leather equipment was worn as befitted a rifle unit."
 As a rifle unit, this outfit was initially uniformed in dark green, but that pre-war finery would quickly disappear as the unit was absorbed into one of the state regiments that would eventually become Confederate regulars.

 The uniform was also described by the unit commander to the governor of Georgia as follows: "Our Dress uniform is a dress coat of dark green broad cloth, with gilt rifle buttons, and trimmed with gold lace and cord on the outside seams; cap of dark green with letters 'C.R.' surrounded with a gold wreath, light green pompon; wings of brass, army style.
 Our fatigue dress consists of a dark green cloth jacket, trimmed with gold lace, green cap and black pants."

 The company flag of the Clinch Rifles was presented on March 10, 1861.
 The Augusta Chronicle & Sentinel reported the presentation of a new flag for the Clinch Rifles.
 The article described the flag as being the design of "the Confederate States," implying it was a First National, topped with a wreath of flowers.
 Associated with this company is a surviving example of a flag of the size typical of so-called "Bible" flags.
 It resides in the collections of the Georgia Historical Society of Savannah, and it is a small silk First National flag; the word "Clinch" with a white bar on it.